5-Second Digest

 In this deployment strategy, we'll deploy the new version alongside the old one, but users won't have access to the new version right away.
 It's like the new version is hiding in the shadows.
 We'll send a copy or "fork" of the requests the old version receives to the shadow version to see how it will handle them when it goes live.

-This technique allows testing new features without having to wait for them to go through QA testing, which can take weeks or even months depending on how large our company is and how many people are involved in the process.
+This methodology allows testing new features without having to wait for them to go through QA testing, which can take weeks or even months depending on how large our company is and how many people are involved in the process.

 It's important to keep in mind that this technique can be a bit complex, so as a DevOps engineer, you'll want to be extra careful to make sure the forked traffic doesn't create a duplicate live request since we're running two versions of the same system at once.